 - If the person with dementia uses oxygen, be sure to obtain portable tanks.

 Get more information on disaster preparedness from Public Safety Canada.

 People with dementia are especially vulnerable to chaos and emotional trauma.
 They have a limited ability to understand what is happening, and they may forget what they have been told about the disaster.
 Be alert to potential reactions that may result from changes in routine, travelling or new environments.

-- When appropriate, inform others (hotel or shelter staff, family members, airline attendants) that your family member or friend has dementia and may not understand what is happening.
+- When appropriate, inform others (hotel or shelter staff, family members, friends, airline attendants) that your family member or friend has dementia and may not understand what is happening.

 - Do not leave the person with dementia alone.
 It only takes a few minutes to wander away and get lost.